SnowSzn/rgss-db-cli/README.md

 - The format of the scripts database file is very different from the rest of the database files
   - The scripts database file is just a collection of ruby script files
-  - These ruby script files depends (heavily) on a load order
+  - These ruby script files depend (heavily) on a load order
-    - If this load order does not persists between import and export operations, you will lose this order and (probably) cause a lot of troubles on your project
+    - If this load order does not persist between import and export operations, you will lose this order and (probably) cause a lot of troubles on your project
   - Script files can have duplicated names
     - This can cause problems if these scripts are extracted individually
   - Script file contents are compressed/decompressed
     - It would not be just "plug-and-play"
 - Support for this database file would be very basic and limited
-- **I have made a [Visual Studio Code extension](https://github.com/SnowSzn/rgss-script-editor) that handles this file much better than this application could do**
+- **I have made a [Visual Studio Code extension](https://github.com/SnowSzn/rgss-script-editor) which handles this file much better than this application could do**
   - You can check out the features this VS Code extension offers on its repo.

 ## Features